< Back to blog

 Key takeaways

-• The cost math is stark!
+• Cost math is stark.
 QuickBooks Online charges a separate monthly fee per company; the desktop software lets you create unlimited files under one licence.

-• You’ll experience differences in access vs. horsepower.
+• Access vs. horsepower.
 The online version delivers browser and mobile app convenience plus automatic backups; Desktop still wins on advanced inventory, barcode support, and QuickBooks Desktop Enterprise tools.

-• Consolidation isn’t native—but you can use Method to bridge the gap.
+• Consolidation isn’t native.
 Neither edition rolls up several entities into one dashboard.
 Method’s multi-entity feature fills that gap with cloud access and automation.

-• Scalability without ERP is possible.
+• Scalability without ERP.
 Pairing your preferred QuickBooks flavour with Method beats over-spending on heavyweight platforms when your business needs evolve.

 QuickBooks Online vs. Desktop—why multi-company owners care

-Typical “Desktop vs. Online” comparisons look at a single legal entity view, but we know that our use case is more complicated.
-When you add three or four companies—maybe a nonprofit alongside an e-commerce offshoot—the equation of what works and how much it costs changes fast:
+Typical “Desktop vs. Online” articles assume a single legal entity.
+Add three or four companies—maybe a nonprofit alongside an e-commerce offshoot—and the equation changes fast:

 Set-upSeparate subscriptions per entity—one Intuit ID, many billsUnlimited company files under one licence